jiayue92-2/IOTdocs_en/source/hardware_design.rst

 |image7|

-Pay close attention to the following aspects, regarding to ASR6601 chip RF circuit:
+Pay close attention to the following aspects regarding to ASR6601 chip RF circuit:

 \1.
 Please adjust the parameters of the RF based on the default parameters to optimize the RF performance, since clients’ PCB layout and wiring are various.